peteonrails/vote_fu/README.markdown

 ### Querying votes

+#### Tallying:

+The acts\_as\_voteable mixin supports the +tally+ method to count votes for all Voteables of a certain type:

+    @item_votes = Item.tally(
+      {   :at_least => 1,
+          :at_most => 10000,
+          :start_at => 2.weeks.ago,
+          :end_at => 1.day.ago,
+          :limit => 10,
+          :order => "items.name desc"
+      })

+Supported Options are:

+  :at\_least  - Only show records with at least this many votes.
+  :at\_most   - Only show records with fewer than this many votes :start\_at  - Only return votes in the total count that are cast after this date :end\_at    - Only return votes in the total count that are cast before this date :limit      - The maximum number of voteables to return.
+Setting this to 10 will return the top 10 voted objects :order      - The way you want the voteables sequenced.
+Defaults to the vote count for the object

+This will select the Items with between 1 and 10,000 votes, the votes having been cast within the last two weeks (not including today), then display the 10 last items in an alphabetical list.

+#### More low level querying

 ActiveRecord models that act as voteable can be queried for the positive votes, negative votes, and a total vote count by using the votes\_for, votes\_against, and votes\_count methods respectively.
 Here is an example:

     positiveVoteCount = m.votes_for